zstyblik/grafana.org/source/blog/temp/temp.md

 theme followed by many custom overrides.
 All off that has been removed and consolidated, and migrated to a custom sass based style foundation.

 #### Alerting
-Thanks to the focus on improving extensibility and addressing technical dept in Grafana 3.0 the alerting feature has been pushed to a future release.
+Due to the focus on improving extensibility and addressing technical dept in Grafana 3.0 the alerting feature has been pushed to a future release.
 If this was the main feature you were waiting for I can understand your disappointment.
 We felt that, long term wise, it was more important to make sure that Grafana's code base remains modern and of high quality, and supports good extensibility so as not to suffer too much feature creep.
-We have not forgotten about Alerting and hope to start working on it again soon.
+We have not forgotten about alerting and hope to start working on it again soon.

 ### Breaking changes